ridgehkr/vite-plugin-fakery/README.md

 }
 ```

-**Note:** The `responseProps` object is resolved recursively, allowing you to use deeply nested structures or custom functions for dynamic values.
+`responseProps` is resolved recursively, allowing you to use deeply nested structures or custom functions for dynamic values.

 ---